Biden and India's Modi want to deepen ties, but geopolitical friendships have their limits - ExBulletin

 WASHINGTON (AP) President Joe Biden has made it his mission for the United States to build friendships abroad, and the coming weeks will provide a resounding demonstration of the importance he places on a relationship with the prime minister.
 Indian Narendra Modi.

 The pair are both due to attend the Group of Seven summit this week in Japan, a subsequent gathering of Pacific Island leaders in Papua New Guinea and a subsequent meeting of Indo-Pacific leaders in Australia.
-These trips will be followed by a state visit by Modi to Washington on June 22, a sign that the two seem willing to deepen their ties.
+These trips will be followed by a June 22 State Visit by Modi in Washington, a sign that the two seem willing to deepen their ties.

+But like many geopolitical friendships, things get complicated between the world’s largest economy (the United States) and its most populous nation (India).

+The personal reach has a clear strategic calculus as both countries react to China’s economic rise and increased global importance.
+Yet while Biden upholds democratic ideals and openly opposes Russia for invading UkraineModi has offered a lukewarm criticism of Russia and opponents say he is eroding India’s Democratic Traditions.

 |